Nikos-K/adop-lite-platform-management/README.md

 2. Access to a cloud account so that you can re-use cartridges that create cloud resources.
 3. Access to Docker so that you can re-use cartridges that use Docker.

-Recommended Jenkins Specifications
+Recommended Jenkins Specifications (Work-In-Progress)

-# Adopting ADOP LITE
+# Adopting ADOP LITE (Work-In-Progress)
 ![HomePage](https://github.com/Nikos-K/adop-lite-platform-management/blob/master/img/ADOP_Lite_Diag_1.png)